pwarawit/fidm/install/install.md

   # cd /opt
   # git clone https://github.com/pwarawit/fidm.git
   ```
-  Note: use `git pull origin master` to get latest fetch from the remote repo.
+  Note: use `git pull origin master` to get latest fetch from the remote repo, and use `git push origin master` to push changes made locally (don't forget to add/commit first) to remote repo.

+2.